About

 The url property will be removed from the final object.

-A custom erro text can be specified with the errorText property.
+A custom error text can be specified with the errorText property.

-See exemples in the Icons section of this Help file.
+See examples in the Icons section of this Help file.

 Back to the top